 A treatment course is usually delivered daily (Monday to Friday) and may last up to 7 or 8 weeks.
 Your child will be given a provisional start date for their treatment, but due to the highly individual and complex planning required, this date may change.
-For this reason, you must take a three-month supply of your child's regularly prescribed medicines with you to the Proton Centre.
+For this reason, you must take a three-month supply of your child's regularly prescribed medicines and any medical supplies or equipment they may need with you to the proton centre.